KriszNyikos/angular-weather-app/README.md

 - [] If the user start typing a city, a list pop up under the input field with the available cities.

 #### Technical solutions
-- [] Needs a service for weather HTTP requests (Actual and forecast both)
+- [x] Needs a service for weather HTTP requests (Forecast and available cities)
 - [] Needs a layer which is responsible for convert the data from the API to the approriate form.
-- [] Needs a service which is responsible to return an available citi names
 - [] Needs a folder where the modells are stored (Which is includes the interfaces and the helper functions for convertint.)

 ---